BIBLE READINGS:††† 1 Timothy 2:1-7†††† Luke 17:5-10

 What Jesus is exposing here, is our false belief that we can earn Godís love and grace, and that we have to.
 Even though we might understand the theology of grace, in the inner workings of our lives where our basic motivations and expectations operate, we are still striving harder and harder to try to please God and earn Godís love.
 We are still driven by an expectation that nothing good is ever given for free, but that good things only come to those who prove that they deserve them.
 And part of our sickness is that the standards we imagine we need to achieve just keep getting bigger and bigger and more and more unattainable.
 Yesterdayís accomplishment becomes tomorrowís minimum expectation and the love and acceptance we crave seem always like the carrot on the stick, just out of reach, but close enough that we can keep deluding ourselves that with just a little more effort weíll have it in our grasp.

 And the double edged message of Jesus in this passage is just about the hardest thing in the whole gospel for us to hear, and yet it is at the very heart of the good news.
 On the one hand, Jesus is telling us that we are absolutely right.
 The standards required to please God and earn Godís love are unattainable.
 They are always out of reach.
 If we gave every ounce of strength and determination and understanding we will ever have in our lives, we could still do nothing more than our basic duty as Christians.
 We could still never exceed the basic expectations of faithful discipleship.
 We would still be just another worthless slave who has done nothing more than our job and has done nothing worthy of special rewards.
-And that half of the truth leaves us still desperately hungry for the love and affirmation we crave deep in my bones.
+And that half of the truth leaves us still desperately hungry for the love and affirmation we crave deep in our bones.
 All our striving is in vain.
 The joy and freedom of knowing we are loved and cherished and valued continue to elude us.

 But that is not all Jesus is saying.
 By unmasking our desperate striving and confronting us with this bad news, he is pointing to something else.
 He is preparing us for the gospel, the good news, even though he is acknowledging how much difficulty we will have accepting it.
 He is telling us that our efforts to earn Godís love and grace are not the gospel at all.
 In fact they are a classic form of pagan religion.
 They are little different from sacrificing a lamb to the gods to ensure good crops.
 They amount to an attempt to purchase Godís favour, to pay the price that will put God in my debt and oblige God to give me what I have earned.